clementbriens/m00se/README.md

 # m00se
-python malware project for educative purposes
+Python malware project for educative purposes.
+This was for me to learn about threat actor TTPs and techniques that underpin malware development.

 ## Installation